 What is the Future of Learning2?

 The vision is to have Learning2 conferences hosted around the world.
-Since 2014 we have successfully hosted additional conferences in Africa and Europe in our mission to ‘innovate social learning globally’.
-The continued globalisation of Learning2 will be, by far, our biggest challenge, as we continually evolve the global Learning2 ‘brand’ and meet the needs of our participants locally.
-We continuously re-developing our structures to sustain and support the growth.
-We have expanded our organisational team by reaching out to the ever-increasing Learning2 community to include coordinators for global branding, marketing, presenters, pre-conferences and workshops.
-The organisation is almost entirely online and we have become extremely efficient and effective at collaborating in that mode.
+Since 2014 we have successfully hosted conferences in Asia, Africa and Europe in our mission to ‘innovate social learning globally’.
+We continuously re-developing our structures to sustain and support growth.
+We have expanded our organizational team by reaching out to the ever-increasing Learning2 community to include coordinators for global branding, marketing, presenters, pre-conferences and workshops.
+The organization is almost entirely online and we have become extremely efficient and effective at collaborating in that mode.

 Final words of encouragement for global educators